 Scale down the size.

 Just about any food can be an appetizer if you miniaturize it!
-When choosing your appetizer recipes and planning out the presentation, think about how you can make them smaller.
+When choosing your appetizer recipes and planning the presentation, consider how to make them smaller.
 Bite size is ideal, and ensure it is no bigger than a couple of bites.
-Keep in mind that appetizers are supposed to be a teaser, not the main course, so you do not want to go all out with portion size at this stage.
+Remember that appetizers are supposed to be a teaser, not the main course, so you do not want to go all out with portion size at this stage.
 Instead, keep things smaller and consider this an opportunity to master the art of making tiny food.

-If you have an appetizer that needs to be served in a vast dish — like a salad of some kind — this is the moment to bring out your special serving dish and give it its time in the spotlight.
-You do not have to stick with the typical plate, container, or bowl.
+If you have an appetizer that needs to be served in a vast dish — like a salad — this is the moment to bring out your special serving dish and give it time in the spotlight.
+It would help if you did not stick with the typical plate, container, or bowl.
 You can repurpose cupcake tiers, a cake platter, dipping dishes for extra virgin olive oil, and any other food-safe item as a serving dish if you are creative enough.
 Let your imagination run wild, and your appetizer display may become the hot topic of conversation at your dinner party.

 Source: Drazen Zigic/Shutterstock.com